 The inspection report should reflect the condition of the property on move-in and move-out.
-During the move-in inspection, it is important that anything that is damaged or missing from the property is noted down on the inspection report.
-The tenant or landlord should also take pictures of each room in the property during the inspection.
+During the move-in inspection, it is important to take note of anything that is damaged or missing from the property.
+The tenant or landlord should take pictures of each room in the property during the inspection.

-Tenants should look for the following items during a move-in inspection as such items are often overlooked and may create conflict at a later date:
+Tenants should look for the following items during a move-in inspection:

 - missing light fixtures;